-Operation of the system is a joint responsibility of two state agencies: the Finance Cabinet, and the Transportation Cabinet.
+- ❖ Operation of the system is a joint responsibility of two state agencies: the Finance Cabinet, and the Transportation Cabinet.
 Monitoring of all property tax aspects of the system, as well as conducting compliance programs, is the responsibility of the Finance and Administration Cabinet's Department of Revenue, Office of Property Valuation.

-KRS 132.485 - Motor vehicle registration as consent to assess -- Exceptions -- Assessment of vehicle twenty years old or older -- Ownership -- Assessment of vehicle purchased and registered in different years -- Exemptions.

-(1) (a) Except as otherwise provided in paragraph (b) of this subsection, the registration of a motor vehicle with a county clerk in order to operate it or permit it to be operated upon the highways of the state shall be deemed consent by the registrant for the motor vehicle to be assessed by the property valuation administrator from a standard manual prescribed by the department for valuing motor vehicles for assessment unless:

-1. The registrant appears before the property valuation administrator to assess the vehicle; or

-2. The motor vehicle is twenty (20) years old or older, in which case paragraph (b) of this subsection applies regarding its valuation.

-The standard value of motor vehicles shall be the average trade-in value prescribed by the valuation manual unless information is available that warrants any deviation from the standard value.

-1. All automobiles, pickups, boats, boats trailers, motorcycles, and recreational vehicles must be assessed at the NADA or appropriate guide trade-in value as of January 1 of each year.
-If no adjustments, the AVIS assessment should match the January 1 NADA clean trade-in value, or the equivalent, in conjunction with KRS 132.485.

-2. All large (medium and heavy-duty) trucks are assessed at the wholesale value from the NADA Commercial Truck Guide.
+The mass appraisal at year-end is completed with the assistance of Commonwealth Office of Technology (COT). - 132.485 Motor vehicle registration as consent to assess -- Exceptions -- Assessment of vehicle twenty years old or older -- Ownership -- Assessment of vehicle purchased and registered in different years Exemptions -- Criteria for adjustment of value. - (1) (a) 1.
+The registration of a motor vehicle with a county clerk in order to operate it or permit it to be operated upon the highways of the state shall be deemed consent by the registrant for the motor vehicle to be assessed by the property valuation administrator from a standard manual prescribed by the department for valuing motor vehicles for assessment unless: - a.
+The registrant appears before the property valuation administrator to assess the vehicle; or - b.
+The motor vehicle is twenty (20) years old or older, in which case paragraph (b) of this subsection applies regarding its valuation. - 2.
+The standard value of motor vehicles shall be the average trade-in value, not the rough or clean trade-in values, prescribed by the valuation manual. - 3.
+The property valuation administrator may adjust the value of a motor vehicle when the registrant has provided evidence that the standard value does not reflect the motor vehicle's condition, options, mileage, or certificate of title issued. - All automobiles, pickups, boats, boats trailers, motorcycles, and recreational vehicles must be assessed at the JD Power or appropriate guide trade-in value as of January 1 of each year.
+If no adjustments, the AVIS assessment should match the January 1 JD Power average trade-in value. - All large (medium and heavy-duty) trucks are assessed at the wholesale value from the JD Power Commercial Truck Guide.
 Much of the equipment on these vehicles, such as dump beds, cranes, etc. qualifies to be listed on the Business Personal Property Tax Return (form 62A500).
-The truck shall be assessed in MOTAX as the NADA valuation includes only the cab and chassis.
+The truck shall be assessed in MOTAX as the JD Power valuation includes only the cab and chassis.